 Depending on the Writer: Characters can either become charming and playful and can be friendly to each other (with only slight insults) and become jerks for the sake of humor sometimes.
 Eric gets the worst out of this.
 He's either the Only Sane Man and/or Closer to Earth or tuns just as stupid as Trevor, or an even worse example, he either is shy or unaware of Kitty's crush on him, or treats her like an absolute Jerkass like if her crushing on him is the worst thing ever.
 Doesn't help that he has a crush on Vana, who's treats him like utter crap.
 Headdesk moment, anyone?

 Even Evil Has Loved Ones: Mr. Troublemeyer/Master XOX tries constantly to be a good father.
 But Trevor makes it very hard to do so.

 Evil Parents Want Good Kids: Mr. Troublemeyer tries to keep Trevor from turning evil and even put him in the Sidekick Academy despite reacting in disgust when that school is even mentioned.
 Of course, Master XOX is always proud that Trevor inherited his evilness.

 Genre Blindness: In "Endless Summer" Eric notices how Trevor's dad and Master XOX bear a striking resemblance to each other and how their RV is full of menacing inventions.
-He puts two and two together... and figures that the former is building the inventions for the latter.
+He puts two and two together... and figures that XOX is forcing Trevor's dad to build inventions for him.